IsmaelBortoluzzi/Survey-Maker-API/README.md

 - for building the databases and mongo-express manager for development:

       $ docker-compose -f docker-compose-dev.yml up -d
-- for building the databases and mongo-express manager for production:
+- for building for production:

       $ docker-compose -f docker-compose-prod.yml up -d
 - creating the venv